cansuynk/NumericMethods/README.md

-# NumericMethods
+# ComputerVision
+Computer Vision Studies

-BLG 202E Numeric Methods course assignments given in 2019 at ITU
+BLG 453E Computer Vision course assignments given in 2020 at ITU

-For the description of the projects, please see the pdf files given in the homework folders.
+For the description of the projects, please see the pdf files given in the folders.
-In addition, a report file has been added to each assignment folder.
+In addition, you can find the report files in each folder.

-Some questions were made by using MATLAB.
+## Topics of First Study

+Pointwise Image Processing
+Image Intensity Transformations, Image Histograms
+Point Operations Using Look-up Tables
+The Probability Distribution Function(PDF) of an Image
+Cumulative Distribution Function(CDF) of an Image
+Multi-Band Histogram Calculation
+Histogram equalization
+Histogram matching
+Look Up Table for Histogram Matching
+Image Enhancement